ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 ## (Optional) Detaching the staging volume
 {: detaching-staging-volume}

 In the previous section, we used a separate image volume for storing the source _mksysb_.
-To detach, keep, or delete a volume, review the  information in this section.
+To detach, keep, or delete a volume, review the following information.

 After the completion of the `alt_disk_mksysb` command, you can detach the staging volume (`mksysbvg`) from the _helper VM_.
 Before you detach the staging volume, you must close all available file systems by unmounting them.
 If no action is required, then it is safe to remove the volume group definition from the _helper VM_.